07 Aug What Is Upper Pole Fullness?

 Breast Lift

 A Breast Lift, also known as a Mastopexy, is a surgical procedure that aims to lift and reshape the breasts.
-This can often enhance upper pole fullness by removing excess skin and tightening the skin that remains.
+This can often increase upper pole fullness by removing excess skin and tightening the skin that remains.
 Sometimes, a Breast Lift may be done in conjunction with a Breast Augmentation for more comprehensive results.

 Fat Grafting

 Fat Grafting is a newer technique that involves removing fat from one part of your body, such as the abdomen or thighs, processing/purifying it, and then injecting it into your breasts.
-This can be a good option for those who prefer a more natural way to increase breast volume, as it uses your own body fat instead of synthetic implants.
+This can be a good option for those who prefer a more subtle way to increase breast volume, as it uses your own body fat instead of synthetic implants.
 It allows for enlargement of specific areas of the breasts, such as the upper pole, to achieve a more balanced, symmetrical shape.

 Considering Surgery